 The use of IoT technologies has created endless possibilities.
 A ‘thing’ can refer to any sensor or physical device that can convert analog signals into digital data.
 The option of digital retrofitting is becoming increasingly popular, offering the opportunity of upgrading old systems with IoT.
-The motivation for the use of IoT in business is usually in connection with reducing costs, visualising usage patterns and habits, automating processes and effectively adapting to the changing business environment.
+The motivation for the use of IoT in business is usually in connection with reducing costs, visualizing usage patterns and habits, automating processes and effectively adapting to the changing business environment.
 This is why the words such as ‘optimizing’, ‘efficiency’ and ‘smart’ are often found in connection to this topic.

-The 4 IoT Architecture Components
+The 4 IoT architecture components

-1. Physical Devices and Controllers.
+1. Physical devices and controllers

 The ‘things’ in IoT.
 This is also known as the ‘perception layer’, where analog signals are converted into digital data and vice versa.
 There are three subcategories:

 - Actuators: translate digital signals into physical actions.